TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                             size from reclusterization.
 Value of this option comprises of `operator` and `value`.
 Operator can be one of the following:
                                             >, >=, <=, <.
 Value have to be expressed as floating number and
                                             it have to be in the range of 0 to 1.
+One can use several definitions separated by a space character.
+                                            Only clusters of size complying with all thresholds definitions are submitted to reclusterization.
 =========================   =============== ================================================================

 .. _clusterization_methods: